panacloud/bootcamp-2021/README.md

 [We will try to move to Pico if Rust becomes fully functional on it](https://www.raspberrypi.org/blog/raspberry-pi-silicon-pico-now-on-sale/)

-## Part 11: Advance Blockchain, Stable Coin and Ethereum 2.0 Technologies
+## Part 11: Advance Blockchain, Stable Coin, Ethereum 2.0, and DeFi Technologies

 [What Eth 2.0 Meant in 2014 and What It Means Today](https://www.coindesk.com/podcasts/mapping-out-eth-2-0/eth2-0-staking-long-term-market-value)